 APPLICATION PROCESS

-To be considered for Emmanuel Verpleegskool’s 2023 enrolment, your application must be made directly with KR Education at www.kreducationsa.com.
-Applications should reach KR Education no later than 31 July 2022.
-Only students who meet the statutory and college specific admission requirements can apply to study at Emmanuel Verpleegskool.
+To be considered for Emmanuel Verpleegskool’s 2025 enrolment, your application must be made directly with KR Education at www.kreducationsa.com.
+Only students who meet the statutory and college-specific admission requirements can apply to study at Emmanuel Verpleegskool.
 Should you require additional assistance, please WhatsApp the KR Education team on 064 508 3892 or email them at registrations@kreducation.co.za for a prompt response.
-An application fee of R600 (non-refundable) is payable directly to KR Education.
+An application fee (non-refundable) is payable directly to KR Education.
+Details are available on their website

 The selection process will be conducted in 2 phases.